Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 - Combined weight of pet and carrier must not exceed 20 pounds

-- Pets must be in a carrier that fits under the seat (maximum dimensions: 19 x 14 x 10.5 inches)
+- Pets must be in a carrier fitting under the seat (maximum dimensions: 19 x 14 x 10.5 inches)

 - One pet per passenger